 Attendees should be interested in learning how to develop a comfort in leading a group through a discussion process in a non-judgmental manner, improving listening skills and the ability to handle unexpected situations, and general best practices for facilitating a group.

 Update!
 The facilitation trainings are FULL!
 We hope to offer more dates in the future.
-You can still contact the State Library about getting on a waiting list for September 8th from 1-4pm and on October 1st from 9am to 12pm.
+You can still contact the State Library about getting on a waiting list for September 8th from 1-4pm and on October 1st from 9am to 12pm, or any future trainings.
 They are open to directors, program managers and staff that are interested in learning facilitation skills.
 Register on the State Library’s events calendar page: http://statelibrary.sc.libcal.com.
 You can also call Flora at 803-734-8126 to get on the waiting list.

 What’s Been Happening!!

 Richland Library had its third quarterly meeting in June.
 If you missed it, you can contact Sarah Gough for details at 803.929.3478.